Canning Stock Route

 Where does the Canning Stock Route start and finish?

-Located in the deserts of Western Australia, the drive is 1.850km (1,150mi) long.
-It runs from Halls Creek in the Kimberley region to Wiluna in the Mid West region.
-It is said to be the longest historic stock route in the world.
-The route traverses the Gibson Desert, Little Sandy Desert and the Great Sandy Desert and runs through 4 determined native title areas - Tjurabalan, Ngurrara, Martu and Birriliburu - and through the area around Wiluna that is currently the subject of a native title claim.
+The track was created in 1910 and runs from Halls Creek (in the Kimberley region) to Wiluna (in the Mid West region).
+The route traverses the Gibson Desert, Little Sandy Desert, and the Great Sandy Desert and runs through four determined native title areas - Tjurabalan, Ngurrara, Martu, and Birriliburu - and through the area around Wiluna that is currently the subject of a native title claim.

 How difficult is the Canning Stock Route?

 It's said to be one of the world’s most remote tracks.
-You'll need up to three weeks, a four-wheel drive vehicle, space for food, water and spare parts, and at least a basic knowledge of how to fix a faulty car.
+You'll need up to three weeks, a four-wheel-drive vehicle, space for food, water, and spare parts, and at least a basic knowledge of how to fix a faulty car.
 There are no towns along the way, no major services, and a general absence of emergency support.
-It is well traveled by tourists who want an adventure holiday or those looking to brush up on their survival skills thanks to the fact it is located in a barren wasteland without any amenities or services.
-You need a robust four-wheel drive with high clearance, strong suspension and both high and low range capabilities.
+It is well-traveled by tourists who want an adventure holiday or those looking to brush up on their survival skills thanks to the fact it is located in a barren wasteland without any amenities or services.
+You need a robust four-wheel drive with high clearance, strong suspension, and both high and low-range capabilities.

 Is the Canning Stock Route Open?

-Perhaps the world's remotest road, it traverses empty desert and is a popular journey for adventurous petrolheads.
+Perhaps the world's remotest road, it traverses an empty desert and is a popular journey for adventurous petrolheads.
 Apart from keeping the track open, the route is not maintained.
 Some wells have been restored but others are in ruins and unusable.
-While quite a few travellers successfully make the trip, it still requires substantial planning and a convoy of well-equipped four-wheel drives or equivalent vehicles, and is only practical during the cooler months.
+While quite a few travelers successfully make the trip, it still requires substantial planning and a convoy of well-equipped four-wheel drives or equivalent vehicles, and is only practical during the cooler months.

 How long does it take to drive the Canning Stock Route?

-You’ll need to allow at least 21 days to complete the drive This trail passes through remote areas, so you need to be prepared.
+You’ll need to allow at least 21 days to complete the drive.
+This trail passes through remote areas, so you need to be prepared.
 It’s a must-do for experienced Australian adventurers.
 Very few people ever get to see this unique part of Australia.
 You also need to be completely self-sufficient for a minimum of three weeks - that means few or no facilities along the way.
 Fuel drops should be arranged in advance, although petrol can be purchased at one or two Aboriginal communities along the way.

 How many sand dunes are on the Canning Stock Route?